RenderKit/embree/README.md

 ![][imgInstancedGeometry]

-This tutorial demonstrates the in-build instancing feature of Embree, by instancing a number of other scenes build from triangulated spheres.
-The spheres are again colored using the instance ID and geometry ID of the hit sphere, to demonstrate how the same geometry, instanced in different ways can be distinguished.
+This tutorial demonstrates the in-build instancing feature of Embree, by instancing a number of other scenes built from triangulated spheres.
+The spheres are again colored using the instance ID and geometry ID of the hit sphere, to demonstrate how the same geometry instanced in different ways can be distinguished.

 Intersection Filter